emberjs/guides/source/tutorial/ember-data.md

 To use our new Ember Data Model object, we need to update the `model` function we [previously defined](../model-hook/) in our route handler.
 Delete the hard-coded JavaScript Array, and replace it with the following call to the [Ember Data Store service](../../models/#toc_the-store-and-a-single-source-of-truth).
-The [store service](https://www.emberjs.com/api/ember-data/2.16/classes/DS.Store) is injected into all routes and components in Ember.
+The [store service](https://www.emberjs.com/api/ember-data/2.16/classes/DS.Store) is injected into all routes and their corresponding controllers in Ember.
 It is the main interface you use to interact with Ember Data.
 In this case, call the [`findAll`](https://www.emberjs.com/api/ember-data/2.16/classes/DS.Store/methods/findAll?anchor=findAll) function on the store and provide it with the name of your newly created rental model class.